AlexanderKidd/FactoidL/README.md

 A new GitHub Pages site has been launched here for the time being: https://alexanderkidd.github.io/

-A FactoidL desktop app using Electron has also been created under `factoidl-electron`, just download the executable.
+A FactoidL desktop app using Electron has also been created under `factoidl-desktop`, just download the executable.

 ## How To Contribute